nadbordrozd/flagpole/README.md

 7     0        3.9000          0             0
 ```

-This default imputer uses Random Forest regressors and classifiers under the hood that are trained to fill in one column at a time.
+This default imputer uses XGBoost regressors and classifiers under the hood that are trained to fill in one column at a time.
 It should be sufficient in most applications.
 It is possible to replace Random Forests with any other sklearn-compatible algorithm - for example SVM - like this:

 ```python
 from dstk.imputation import MLImputer